Ying-Lab/ICCTax/README.md

 # ICCTax
 ## Overview
-ICCTax is a taxonomy classification tool powered by the HyenaDNA foundation model, which can effectively classify the four superkingdoms—Archaea, Bacteria, Eukaryotes, and Viruses—and 43 phyla within these superkingdoms.
-It can perform analysis of community composition in metagenomes.
+ICCTax is a taxonomy classification tool powered by the HyenaDNA foundation model, which can effectively classify the four superkingdoms—Archaea, Bacteria, Eukaryotes, and Viruses—and 43 phyla within these superkingdoms.The HyenaDNA foundation model is a large language model designed for long-range genomic sequences, offering single nucleotide resolution for accurate taxonomic classification.
+ICCTax can perform analysis of community composition in metagenomes.

 ## Installation
 ICCTax is a Python package.
 To install it, run the following command in your terminal: